 Now, we promised you wouldn’t have to climb your roof with a tape measure, but you will need one to figure out its size.
 You will use a tape measure to figure out the length and width of the inside of your home.
 If your home is irregularly shaped, you can divide it into sections, find the area of each, and then add them together.

 Once you know the area of your home, you’ll need to figure out the pitch.
-We’ll talk about that in the next section.
+We’ll talk that in the next section.

-Pitch is another word for slope, and it’s another very important variable that can affect the cost of your roof.
+Pitch is another word for slope, it’s another very important variable that can affect the cost of your roof.

 In order to measure the pitch, you’ll need to head up to your attic.
 Place the end of a ruler against the bottom of a roof rafter (also known as a roof beam), holding it at a perfectly horizontal level.
 Now, move a finger to the 12-inch mark.
 Measure vertically from this mark straight up to the underside of the rafter.
-That number will tell you the length the roof rises for every 12 inches it runs horizontally.
+That will tell you the length the roof rises for every 12 inches it runs horizontally.

-Some roofing contractors will charge extra at starting at a 6:12 ratio, so be sure to talk to your contractor about their cut off.
+Some roofing contractors will charge extra at starting at a 6:12 ratio, so be sure to talk to your contractor their cut off.

 The kind of material you choose will also greatly influence the cost of a new roof.